cloud-native-toolkit/ibmcloud-utilities/README.md

 ```

 * `-n`: Specify "no dry run".
 Resources will be deleted.
 * `-c`: Specify a config file for IDs/names of resources to be saved from deletion.
-The tool will automatically look for a file called `ibmcloud-nuke` in the local directory.
+The tool will automatically look for a file called `ibmcloud-skip` in the local directory.

 ## Using the CLI